Man infected with mysterious virus in China dies after outbreak

 Two of them have been discharged from hospital and the rest are in stable condition, while 739 people deemed to have been in close contact with the patients have been cleared, it said.

-The man who died was a regular buyer at the seafood market, who had been previously diagnosed with abdominal tumors and chronic liver disease, it said.
+The man, the first victim of the outbreak that began in December, was a regular buyer at the seafood market, who had been previously diagnosed with abdominal tumors and chronic liver disease, the health authority said.

 Treatments did not improve his symptoms after he was admitted to hospital and he died on the evening of Jan.
 9 when his heart failed.